tomsauv/TROP-Tandem-Repeat-Overlap-Parser/README.md

 ```3_tandem_output_summary.txt```

-This file reports the number of sequences containing detected tandem and and overall tandem bp.
+This file reports the number of sequences containing detected tandem and overall tandem bp.
 Proportions are also computed:

 e.g. below ~48% of sequences contained tandems and the detected tandem length representied >12% of total base pairs.
 ```